brenfrrs/brendanferris/content/about.md

 # About Me

 Hello!
-I'm Brendan Ferris, a passionate developer and technology enthusiast.
+I'm Brendan Ferris, an all around data guy..

 ## Background